AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

    - http://ns.electronichealth.net.au/id/abn-scoped/medicalrecord/1.0
    - http://ns.electronichealth.net.au/id/abn-scoped/service-provider-individual/1.0

-There are four parts to the using an ABN scoped identifier in FHIR: system, value, assigner and depending on the identifier profile requirements, a coded type.
+There are four parts to using an ABN scoped identifier in FHIR: system, value, assigner and depending on the identifier profile requirements, a coded type.

 The system value is constructed in the format of [baseURL]/ABN, e.g.: